WokLibCodeClub/Hello-Python/step4/step4.md

 Luckily Python gives us a function called ```range()``` which automatically generates lists of integer numbers.
 We can explore the very useful ```range()``` function in the [Interactive Python Console](https://trinket.io/console).

-In the console type ```range(6)``` and press Return.
+In the console type ```range(6)``` and press Enter.
 Now try it again with a different number inside the brackets.
 After two or three goes you will get to understand that the range function generates a list of whole numbers, and you will be able to predict what numbers your list will contain.

 <details><summary>Hint</summary>